lixinso/behavioralcoloning/README.md

 Adam optimizer was used to optimize the model.

-The training epochs use 5, each epoch has 25600 inputs samples by generator
+The training epochs use 5, each epoch has 25600 inputs samples by generator.
+The loss not change too much after epoch 3, so choose a safer number 5.

 ![Nvidia Architecture](./source/nvidia_architecture.png)